 The Drivers Education Department at Springville High School will be offering classes each month during the 2016-2017 school year.
 We must have 35 students to hold a class, so the dates each month are dependent on when 35 students are registered.

 We teach a class every month here at SHS.
 Summer classes June, July, August will be scheduled starting May 1, on a first come basis at our school finance office.
 These classes fill up fast.
 Students must commit to be available for 3 weeks for whatever month they sign up for.
-If students are busy in the summer then March, April or May classes may work out better for them.
 It is imperative that your student does not miss any classroom time or scheduled driving times in order to complete their state requirements.
 We have many requests for students to miss hours during Drivers Ed. for a variety of reasons.
 If students miss, they cannot pass.
 They will not be meeting the state requirements.
 Please note that once a student starts a class there will be no refunds.
 Thank you for your understanding on this issue.
 If you have any questions, please e-mail me.
 The more practice time on the road you can be doing with your student will have a definite effect on their success in Drivers Ed.

 SHS Drivers Ed.
 Dept.